wcerfgba/stella-aster.com/index.md

-I'm currently working on a number of projects, most of which are focused on my home of Central Lancashire:
+I'm currently working on a number of projects, most of which are focused on my home of [Central Lancashire, an urban area roughly centred on the Bamber Bridge Interchange](https://www.openstreetmap.org/?mlat=53.7154&mlon=-2.6613#map=12/53.7154/-2.6613):

 - The **Central Lancashire End Weight Stigma** project aims to dismantle weight stigma in healthcare within Central Lancashire.
 I am founding and caretaking this project as part of my PhD studies at Leeds Beckett University.

 - I'm building a **'communities and cultures' map of Central Lancashire**.
-I'm currently having a lot of conversations so I can produce a 'Version 1' I can share publicly.
+I'm currently having a lot of conversations so I can produce an initial version to share publicly.

 - I'm running a survey on [**funding opportunities available to individuals and small groups in Central Lancashire**](https://docs.google.com/forms/d/e/1FAIpQLSe0F6q5CbDGJKjWwzNzRyeHnCDCnHU8G5ePHPvuAea1E7lXwg/viewform).
 Please fill this in if you know of any, and pass it on to someone else!